Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Decision Factors in Strategy Selection

 \subsubsection{Model Confidence}

-Using model confidence to navigate the internal/external knowledge boundary leverages an LLM's own uncertainty to select the appropriate knowledge source.
+Using model confidence to navigate between the internal/external knowledge boundary leverages an LLM's own uncertainty to select the appropriate knowledge source.
 The core intuition is that an LLM can monitor its certainty about its own outputs: high confidence suggests the model can answer correctly using its internal knowledge, whereas low confidence triggers a switch to retrieval, computation, or another external resource.

 One direction focuses on uncertainty modeling via output probabilities.
 The confidence is derived directly from the model’s output probabilities, such as token-level likelihoods~\cite{jiang-etal-2023-active, su2024dragin,asai2023self,zubkova2025sugar}, or output entropy~\cite{li2023web}, then compared with a threshold to decide on tool usage.
 Notably, SUGAR~\cite{zubkova2025sugar} addresses the challenge that in natural language, the same idea can be expressed in various syntactic and lexical forms.
 It proposes using semantic entropy to determine the knowledge boundary, measuring uncertainty over meaning rather than specific token sequences.
+In our Section 2 formulation, semantic entropy serves as a confidence-related decision feature in the selection function, where higher semantic entropy indicates lower confidence and triggers RAG.
 Although these methods are simple and efficient, their performance depends heavily on calibration: overconfident models may skip necessary retrieval, while underconfident models may trigger excessive tool use \cite{schuster2022confident, mialon2023gaiabenchmarkgeneralai}.